lixixibj/DeepTVAR-data-code/README.md

 > print(mean(msis3[1:12]))
 [1] 4.347788
 ```
-The coresponding forecasts will be saved in the folder `benchmarks-code-data/VAR/`.
+The corresponding forecasts will be saved in the folder `benchmarks-code-data/VAR/`.

 References
 ----------